WelFedTed/cops-manual/content/Procedures/Windows/Data Transfer.md

   - Restart Windows\
     _Force Restart Windows now to provide a clean environment befor proceeding_\
   - [ <font style="color:ORANGE">OPTIONAL</font> ] Create a new System Restore point

-## Antivirus

-  - Disable the Antivirus\
-    _Some of our extraction tools prompt false positives in the majority of security software_

 ## Transfer Drive